mritunjay-07/SVM-Parameter-Optimization/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## DATASET
 * The "Room Occupancy Estimation" dataset available on the UCI Machine Learning Repository contains data collected from a wireless sensor network deployed in an office building for the purpose of occupancy detection.
+* The dataset can be downloaded from the given link: [Link](https://archive.ics.uci.edu/ml/datasets/Room+Occupancy+Estimation)
 * The dataset consists of a total of 20,560 instances, with 16,928 instances in the training set and 3,632 instances in the test set.
 Each instance contains seven   attributes:
   * Date and time
   * Temperature, in degrees Celsius